-This incredible low-carb homemade tortillas recipe is exactly what you’re been waiting for!
-They’re gluten-free, grain-free, and a satisfying healthy alternative to higher carb tortillas.
+This incredible homemade low-carb tortillas recipe is exactly what you’re been waiting for!
+This is the best keto tortilla recipe ever!
+These wraps are gluten-free, grain-free, and a satisfying healthy alternative to higher carb tortillas.

 Finally–it’s the tortilla you’ve been waiting for!
 These low-carb homemade tortillas are simple to make and require only three ingredients, yet they make delicious wraps for sandwiches and burritos!

 I have been looking for this tortilla for a long time.
 I have tried other wraps and just haven’t found what I’ve wanted.
 The taste was too eggy or the texture just wasn’t right.
 Lettuce works well, but honestly, it just doesn’t quite pass as a real tortilla.
-It just doesn’t satisfy that carb craving.
+The green stuff just doesn’t satisfy that carb craving.

 These tortillas do satisfy that carb craving.
 With this recipe, I feel like my low-carb world has expanded so much!
 I keep thinking about all of the things I can do with them–burritos, quesadillas, wraps–the list goes on.